-On your trip we travel to one of the gorilla parks for those who wish to trek the mountain gorillas.
-We book the gorilla permits for your safari ahead of time to visit either Rwanda's Parc National des Volcans, where Dian Fossey worked with the gorillas, or alternatively Bwindi National Park, depending on availability.
-Please note trekking in Rwanda will incur an additional charge as trekking permits there are more expensive.
+On your trip we travel to one of the gorilla parks to trek the mountain gorillas.
+We book the gorilla permits for your safari ahead of time to visit Bwindi National Park, depending on availability, or alternatively Mgahinga National Park.